MiguelSoares1/Household-income-data-Insights-Cleaning-and-Analysis-Feb-2024/README.md

 ### Deep dive analysis
-1. Income Disparity: States like California and New York have significantly higher average incomes than states like Mississippi and Arkansas.
+1. Income Disparity: States like District of Columbia and Connecticut have significantly higher average incomes than states like Mississippi and Puerto Rico.

-2. Land and Water Analysis: States with larger water areas tend to have higher average incomes, possibly due to urban density and economic opportunities.
+2. Land and Water Analysis: A correlation coefficient of 0.136 indicates a weak positive correlation between water area and household income in this dataset.

+This suggests that while there is a slight positive relationship, it is not strong enough to conclude that more water area directly leads to higher household income.
+Other factors may be influencing the income levels in these states.

-3. Income by Type: Income type analysis revealed that employment income dominates, but investment income contributes significantly in higher-income regions.
+3. Income by Type: Income type analysis revealed that CDP income dominates following by track.

 4. Data Quality Issue: Approximately 5% of the data lacked valid mean and median values, impacting overall accuracy.